yashpant-webdev/BERT-Model-For-Category-Prediction/README.md

 ## About Data :
 You have to clean this data, In the product category tree separate all the categories, figure out the primary category, and then use the model to predict this.
-If you want to remove some categories for lack of data, you are also free to do that, mention this with explanation and some visualization.
+If you want to remove some categories for lack of data, you are also free to do that.
-Questions are made this way to check if candidates are able to understand this.

 ## Note:
 1) Goal is to predict the product category.